morten-krogh/trlmdb/README.md

     } MDB_val;
  * value, the result will be available in value.
 Copy the buffer before the transaction is done if the result is needed.

-It returns 0 on success, non-zero on failure.

  ```
 int trlmdb_get(trlmdb_txn *txn, char *table, MDB_val *key, MDB_val *value);
 ```